Harbor Division Goals

 It is the mission of Harbor Area to help make this community a safer place to live and work.
 This will be accomplished by focusing on the reduction of crime, the reduction of the fear of crime and by enhancing the relationship between all segments of our community and the Police Department.

 Harbor area is home to four distinct communities: San Pedro, Wilmington, Harbor City and the Harbor Gateway.
 Each of these communities possesses its own unique character.
 The residential communities in this area range from the very affluent South Shores area of San Pedro to the more economically challenged East Wilmington.
-Currently, Harbor Area ranks third lowest in the City in the category of Part 1 crimes.
+Of the 21 geographic divisions which comprise the City of Los Angeles, Harbor Area currently ranks third lowest in the City in the categories of Part 1 crimes and Property crimes.

 The booming fishing industry of the 1940s and 50s, and the expansion of the Port of Los Angeles and the fledgling aircraft industry brought a mixture of European and Hispanic immigrants to the area.
 Their influence and culture are still strong even though those particular industries are no longer as prosperous as they once were.
 These cultural influences, coupled with strong family ties that encourage offspring to remain in the area, have created a large and diverse community with a small town flavor.